-Main window: The frame showing the trimming range is

-displayed on the image (p.182).

-Preview window: The image is displayed in its cropped condition.

-• Edit image window: The thumbnail image is the same as the main window display, and the enlarged image is the same as the preview window display.
+- Main window: The frame showing the trimming range is displayed on the image (p.165). - Preview window: The image is displayed in its cropped condition. - Edit image window: The thumbnail image is the same as the main window display, and the enlarged image is the same as the preview window display.

-Printing a cropped image You can print as a cropped image by printing it in DPP.
+Printing a cropped image

+You can print as a cropped image by printing it in DPP.

-- The image becomes a cropped image when converted and saved The cropped RAW image actually becomes a cropped image when converted to a JPEG or TIFF image and saved (p.95). - Images that have aspect ratio set will be displayed as cropped images
+- The image becomes a cropped image when converted and saved The cropped RAW image actually becomes a cropped image when converted to a JPEG or TIFF image and saved (p.93). - Images that have aspect ratio set will be displayed as cropped images

 When aspect ratio or cropping information is attached to a RAW image shot with any supported camera other than the EOS 5D Mark II, the image will be displayed with the set trimming range based on the information.
 Since the image is not actually cropped, you can change the trimming range or revert to its condition before cropping.
-However, when a JPEG image is shot either with an aspect ratio set with a camera that supports aspect ratio information or with the EOS 5DS/EOS 5DS R set to crop shooting, its trimming range cannot be changed or the image cannot be reverted to its condition before cropping since the image is actually cropped and saved.
-When reverting to the trimming range that is based on the aspect ratio information at the time of shooting, click the [button.
+However, when a JPEG image is shot either with an aspect ratio set with a camera that supports aspect ratio information or with the EOS 5DS/EOS 5DS R set to crop shooting, its trimming range cannot be changed or the image is actually cropped and saved.
+When reverting to the trimming range that is based on the aspect ratio information at the time of shooting, click the [Clear] button.
 Also, if you want to cancel all the trimming range, click the [Clear] button.

-When shooting with EOS 5DS/EOS 5DS R, EOS 5D Mark IV, EOS 5D Mark III, EOS R5/R6/R/Ra/RP (with any setting other than [1.6x (crop)]), or EOS 7D Mark II and [Add cropping information] is set in Custom Functions, aspect ratio information is only set and the image is not actually cropped, even for JPEG images.
+When shooting with EOS 5DS/EOS 5DS R, EOS 5D Mark IV, EOS 5D Mark III, EOS R/RP (with any setting other than [1.6x (crop)]), or EOS 7D Mark II and [Add cropping information] is set in Custom Functions, aspect ratio information is only set and the image is not actually cropped, even for JPEG images.